Research reports

 Compared to 2021, public and civil servants’ confidence in 2023 declined, with fewer officials agreeing that their organisation excels at learning and responding rapidly to change.
 Confidence that public services can be improved has also fallen, and officials are also less confident in their organisation’s contingency plans in the era of ‘permacrisis’.

-Read the 2021 and 2023 report in full to understand how governments are responding to the pressures of modern government across topics including:
+Read the 2021 and 2023 report in full to understand how governments are responding to the pressures of modern government across topics including: rethinking responsiveness; embracing positive leadership; going deeper with digital and data; building a citizen-centric culture; and preparing for permacrisis.

 Responsive Government Survey 2023